NeuSzft/IktAirlines/README.md

 ## Overview

-This project contains an API for managing a PostgreSQL database, a web interface for seeing available flights and their prices, and a desktop application that provides a graphical interface for managing the database trough API.
+This project contains an API for managing a PostgreSQL database, a web interface for seeing available flights and their prices, and a desktop application that provides a graphical interface for managing the database trough an API.

 ## Database API